Who is Carter Business Service?

 Should I contact or pay Carter Business Service?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Carter Business Service, Inc. for millions of clients nationwide.
+The most effective way to deal with Carter Business Service is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Carter Business Service, Inc. on behalf of their clients.

 Will Carter Business Service sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Carter Business Service, Inc. again.
+They help you dispute the Carter Business Service debt with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with Carter Business Service, Inc. again.

 Carter Business Service, Inc. Complaints